-Wise included startup projects only as a part of their services.
+Wise included startup ideas as only a part of their services.
 This approach allows businesses to explore new ideas while simultaneously profiting from well-established products.
 (Source: “Building Efficient Fintech Products” interview)

 Choosing the right type of product validation

-There isn't one right way to run the validation phase.
-You can conduct the process in various ways.
-Krystian Bergmann, Senior Product Manager at Netguru, explains two types of process.
+There isn't one right way to run the idea validation process.
+You can conduct the phase in various ways.
+Krystian Bergmann, Senior Product Manager at Netguru, explains two process types.